Rani Mukerji: Stage shows and other appearances

-Mukerji has participated in several concert tours and televised award ceremonies.
+Mukerji has participated in several concert tours, world tours and televised award ceremonies.
 Her first concert tour, "Magnificent Five", was in 1999 in which she performed with actors Aamir Khan, Aishwarya Rai, Akshaye Khanna and Twinkle Khanna.
-The "Temptations 2004" concert had Mukerji perform alongside Shah Rukh Khan, Saif Ali Khan, Preity Zinta, Arjun Rampal and Priyanka Chopra in 19 stage shows worldwide.
+The "Temptations 2004" concert had Mukerji perform alongside Shah Rukh Khan, Saif Ali Khan, Preity Zinta, Arjun Rampal and Priyanka Chopra.
+Shown in over 22 countries across the world, it was Bollywood's most prominent international concert.
 The following year, she participated in the "Temptations 2005" concert in New Delhi with Shah Rukh Khan, Fardeen Khan, Ameesha Patel and Malaika Arora Khan; the show was organised to help raise funds for the National Centre For Promotion of Employment for Disabled People (NCPEDP).

 In 2010, Mukerji performed at a concert in the Army Stadium of Dhaka, Bangladesh with several Bollywood actors including Shah Rukh Khan, Rampal and Ishaa Koppikar.
 For the "Temptations Reloaded" concert of 2012 in Jakarta, Mukerji performed alongside Shah Rukh Khan, Zinta and Bipasha Basu, for the 2013 concert of the same name in Auckland, she performed with Shah Rukh Khan, Madhuri Dixit and Jacqueline Fernandez, and in 2014 she performed in Malaysia with Shah Rukh Khan, Dixit, Yo Yo Honey Singh and Arijit Singh.

-Mukerji was all set to make her appearance at Cannes Film Festival, 2011 with Sabyasachi Mukherjee and Karan Johar, but later opted out due to her father's ill health.
-She has also been part of documentaries including Bollywood im Alpenrausch, Gambling, Gods and LSD and The Outer World of Shah Rukh Khan.
-In addition, Mukerji has often turned muse for various designers including Sabyasachi at the Lakme Fashion Week.
-She walked ramp for Salman Khan's Being Humans fantastic 40s era fashion during "The Couture for a Cause - The Being Human Show" in 2010.
+Mukerji has taken part in documentaries including Bollywood im Alpenrausch, Gambling, Gods and LSD, The Outer World of Shah Rukh Khan and The Romantics.
+Mukerji also appeared in the music video "Tera Chehra" with Adnan Sami.